-UE is made up of three geographical Regions covering the entire United States, as outlined in the constitution.
-While the number of Regions and their geographic boundaries have changed from time to time (reflecting shifts in union membership and the location of locals), the function of the Regions has not changed since the beginnings of our union.
+UE is made up of geographical Regions covering different parts of the United States, as outlined in the constitution.
+While the number of Regions and their geographic boundaries have changed from time to time (reflecting shifts in union membership and the location of locals), the function of the Regions has not changed since the beginning of our union.

 The Work of the Regions

-UE Regions—officially known as Region Councils—work with and provide help to locals in each region, especially in the areas of political action, education and leadership training, organizing the unorganized, and collective bargaining.
+UE Regions—officially known as Regional Councils—work with and provide help to locals in each Region, especially in the areas of political action, education and leadership training, organizing the unorganized, and collective bargaining.
 Because these issues affect all locals, Regions serve as important links in maintaining the structure of UE.

-The Council itself consists of elected delegates from every local in the Region, meeting twice or three times a year.
+The Council itself consists of elected delegates from every local in the Region, meeting twice a year.
 Each local is encouraged to send their full complement, because here is where members can broaden their role in, and understandings about, UE.
-It's at the Region Council meeting that local members and officers get to know each other, share experiences, and learn new strategies and tactics.
+It’s at the Regional Council meeting that local members and officers get to know each other, share experiences, and learn new strategies and tactics.

 Delegates hear news from all around the union.
-Locals report on their activities, while presentations by the UE Political Action and Education Departments inform members about important issues.
-A national union officer (either the General President, Secretary-Treasurer or Director of Organization) attends the entire meeting to hear members' concerns and provide updates on the national union's programs and activities.
-There's plenty of socializing time, too.
-In short, Region Council meetings are fun, educational gatherings.
+Locals report on their activities, while political action reports, educational workshops and guest speakers inform members about important issues.
+A national union officer (either the General President, Secretary-Treasurer or Director of Organization) attends the entire meeting to hear members’ concerns and provide updates on the National Union’s programs and activities.
+There’s plenty of socializing time, too.
+In short, Regional Council meetings are fun, educational gatherings.